 - Use of drugs, alcohol, or medication as coping mechanisms

-- Multiple, acute illnesses or chronic pain
+- Multiple acute illnesses or chronic pain

-- Patient will identify their disruptive behaviors and how they prevent them from coping effectively
+- Patient will identify their disruptive behaviors and how they prevent them from coping effectively.

-- Patient will verbalize appropriate coping strategies and resources to prevent ineffective coping
+- Patient will verbalize appropriate coping strategies and resources to prevent ineffective coping.

-- Patient will express confidence in handling their stressors and when to ask for help
+- Patient will express confidence in handling their stressors and when to ask for help.

 1. Assess for individual stressors.

-Evaluate the feelings the patient may be having in regards to their new diagnosis, fear about a medication or procedure, feeling overwhelmed with childcare or returning to work, recent losses, or changes to their relationships.
+Evaluate the feelings the patient may be having in regard to their new diagnosis, fear about a medication or procedure, feeling overwhelmed with childcare or returning to work, recent losses, or changes to their relationships.